Our Friends in the North: Music

 Contemporary popular music was used throughout the production to evoke the feel of the year in which each episode was set.
 The BBC's existing agreements with various music publishers and record labels meant that the production team was easily able to obtain the rights to use most of the desired songs.
 A particular piece of synchronicity occurred in the final episode, 1995, which Cellan Jones had decided to close with the song "Don't Look Back in Anger" by Oasis from the album (What's the Story) Morning Glory?.
 While Our Friends in the North was airing, it was released as a single and was at the top of the UK Singles Chart in the week of the final episode's transmission.

 Broadcast

 Our Friends in the North was broadcast in nine episodes on BBC2 at 9pm on Monday nights, from 15 January to 11 March 1996.
 The episode lengths varied, with 1966 being the shortest at 63 minutes, 48 seconds and 1987 the longest at 74 minutes, 40 seconds.
 The total running time of the serial is 623 minutes.

 The first episode of Our Friends in the North gained 5.1 million viewers on its original transmission.
-In terms of viewing figures, the series became BBC2's most successful weekly drama for five years.
+In terms of viewing figures, the series was BBC2's most successful weekly drama until 2001.